YusufBalmumcu/MazeGame/README.md

 ## 📋 Features

 ### Core Gameplay
-- **Exploration and Survival**: Navigate a maze filled with interactive objects and a enemy.
+- **Exploration and Survival**: Navigate a maze filled with interactive objects and a deadly enemy.
 - **Ghost Enemy**: Avoid the ghost that chases the player.
 Use snowballs to temporarily stop it for 5 seconds.
 - **Resource Management**: Manage stamina, flashlight batteries, and snowball supplies to escape the maze.